OdyCodes/odycodes.github.io/README.md

 # About me
 I'm Odysseus, a middle school student in Greece.
 My goal is to become a full-stack developer.
-I'm learning Python, HTML, CSS, and more to come.
+I'm learning Python, HTML, CSS, C++, and more to come.

 # About this repo
 This is a my website repo.
 I will try and upgrade it as I expand my knowledge.